Characterization and property evaluation of low-cost electrically conductive bamboo charcoal from Dendrocalamus sericeus Munro.

 Similar Articles

-- Gaddam Sudharshan Reddy, M. V. Durai, Guadua angustifolia Kunth: Effect of age on growth, culm morphology, and biomass production , Journal of Bamboo and Rattan: Vol. 23 No. 3 (2024): Issue 3
+- Gaddam Sudharshan Reddy, M. V. Durai, Guadua angustifolia Kunth: Effect of age on growth, culm morphology, and biomass production , Journal of Bamboo and Rattan: Vol. 23 (2024): Issue 3

 You may also start an advanced similarity search for this article.